Dani-H-4/LSSDS_2024_Project/README.md

 # LSSDS_2024_Project
-I am doing this project as a part of La Serena School of Data Science.
+Thid project is a part of La Serena School of Data Science.